Pale-mandibled aracari: Taxonomy and systematics

+The subspecies P. e. sanguineus has sometimes been treated as a separate species, the stripe-billed aracari.

 Description

 The pale-mandibled aracari is 40.5 to 43 cm long including its 11.5 to 12.5 cm bill.
 It weighs 175 to 250 g.
 Males and females have the same coloration of the bill and plumage but the female's bill is shorter than the male's.
 The adult's bill has a narrow vertical white line at its base.
 Its maxilla is creamy yellow with a black stripe along its lower edge.
 The bill's mandible is creamy yellow with a black tip.
 Adults have mostly glossy black upperparts with bright red lower back, rump, and uppertail coverts.
 Their head, throat, and uppermost breast are greenish black.
 Their lower breast, belly, and undertail coverts are yellow.
 The breast has a variable red wash and a black spot in its center; the upper belly is crossed by a narrow red and black band.
 Their thighs are brown.
 Juveniles are much duller than adults, with a sooty-black head and chest and brownish olive upperparts.
 The red rump and yellow underparts are paler, and the breast spot, belly band, and bill pattern are indistinct.